tzabcoder/Finance/README.md

-# Finance_Factors
+# Finance

-This repo contains code for finance factors to assess asset performace (risk and returns)
+This repo contains code for financal methods
-- Code is mainly written in Python including various libraries